 - 2 Tbs rainbow nonpareil sprinkles

 - Preheat oven to 375 degrees.

 - Cream butter and sugar together.
-Add Greek yogurt, extracts, and egg, mixing until combined.
+Add yogurt, extracts, and egg, mixing until combined.

-- In a separate bowl, mix flour, cornstarch, and baking soda together.
+- In a separate bowl, whisk the flour, cornstarch, and baking soda together.

-- Slowly add dry ingredients to the butter mixture.
-Then stir in sprinkles (just until combined, as to not make the colors bleed).
+- Slowly mix the dry mixture into the wet mixture.
+Then fold in the sprinkles (just until combined, as to not make the colors bleed).

 - Scoop by rounded spoonfuls onto an ungreased cookie sheet.
 Bake for 11-13 minutes, just until the edges start turning a light golden brown.